Identifying and fighting common weeds

 How to fight field bindweed

 Field bindweed has strong, deep roots, and that's why it's difficult to eliminate.
 The best way to get rid of it is to pull it by hand.
 However, you will have to start over every three to five years.
-After you've pulled the weed, burn it to prevent propagation and mow your lawn on a regular basis to keep it from going to seed.
+After you've pulled the weed, throw the plant in the trash (do not compost it!) to prevent propagation, and mow your lawn on a regular basis to keep it from going to seed.

 Because they're visually attractive, wild violets are rarely considered as weeds.
 They tend to spread quickly and are difficult to control when they invade lawns or flower beds.